 It is absolutely crucial to make sure that all your microphone inputs are properly aligned with the reference signal.
-In MiRA::, the recommended method is to set the signal generator to a pink noise and start it.
-If our previous routing is good, we should now see some time offset appearing in the $\delta$ column of the system.
+In MiRA, the recommended method for this is to set the signal generator to a pink noise and start it.
+If our previous routing is correct, we should now see some time offset appearing in the δ column of the system.

-You can apply these delays by clicking on the button.
+You can compensate for these delays by clicking on the button.